Disease landscape

 Ovarian Cancer

 The GAP analysis revealed relatively modest limitations in access to ovarian cancer treatment and diagnosis in the Visegrad Group (V4) countries.
-Furthermore, there is relatively little variation in results between countries: the difference between the highest and lowest scores is 13 points.
-The main reason for the countries' unsatisfactory results is the limited access to registered drugs in the V4 countries, which translates into a suboptimal proportion of patients using PARP inhibitors.
+The results are however highly variable across individual countries: Poland scored as high as 79 points, Slovakia and the Czech Republic achieved 63–67 points, while Hungary scored 51 points.
+The main factor lowering the score in all countries except Poland is limited access to authorised medicines in the V4 region, which translates into a suboptimal proportion of patients using PARP inhibitors.

 Cross-Country